 While the potatoes are cooking prepare the leeks by trimming off the excess green parts from the top.
 Remove any excess tough or outer parts that might not look so fresh around the bulbs.
 Trim the root end off the bottom of the bulbs and then slice in half lengthwise and wash off dirt and debris from between the layers of the bulb.

 Pat dry and coat your baking dish and the leek halves with 1 tablespoon of vegan butter.

 Drain potatoes from the boiling water and add to a high-powered blender with garlic cloves, remaining 3 tablespoons of vegan butter, lemon juice, non-dairy milk, vegetable stock, nutritional yeast, cornstarch, spices, and salt and pepper.
 Blend on high until very smooth.

 Pour 1/3 of the sauce in the bottom of the baking dish.
 Arrange the leeks in the baking dish.
 Then pour the remaining sauce over top and even it out.
 The leeks will be fully coated in sauce.

-Combine the topping ingredients together except and sprinkle over the top in an even layer.
+Combine the topping ingredients together except the dill and sprinkle over the top in an even layer.